Joaquín "El Chapo" Guzmán Fast Facts

-(CNN)Here's a look at the life of Joaquín Guzmán, otherwise known as "El Chapo," a Mexican drug lord who has repeatedly broken out of prison, and is set to be extradited to the United States to stand trial on federal charges.
+(CNN)Here's a look at the life of Joaquín Guzmán, otherwise known as "El Chapo," a Mexican drug lord who has repeatedly broken out of prison.
+He was recaptured in January 2016 and later extradited to the United States to stand trial on federal charges.

 Personal: